Birat-Poudel/Nepali-Sign-Language-Recognition-and-Translation/README.md

 # Nepali Sign Language Recognition and Translation in Text and Speech using Open CV and CNN

+⚠️ **DEPRECATED**: This repository is no longer maintained.
+Please use the updated version at [Nepali Sign Language Characters Classification](https://github.com/Birat-Poudel/Nepali-Sign-Language-Characters-Classification).

 ### ABSTRACT
 Sign Language is the visual means of communication among the people with hearing and speaking impairments.
 In our project, Nepali Sign Language Recognition and